Siege-Perilous/tableslayer/packages/ui/components/stage/spec.md

 - [ ] Can move and scale the image within the screen.
   - Any overflow outside the screen should be hidden
   - The image should initially try to size itself properly within the screen (similar to CSS `cover`)
+- [ ] Can zoom / unzoom the size of the stage within a bounding box (the UI).
+Think zooming within Figma.
+The artboard remains the same absolute size, but the view of it zooms within the UI.
 - [ ] Can create a grid layer with square and hex format.
 The size, color and opacity of the grid should be configurable.
   - This can be a simple CSS layer above the canvas.
 - [ ] Can create a fog of war that sits above the background